Shaping the future – How do we want to live?

 It presents three possible futures for a world that has resolved to largely forgo fossil-based raw materials.
 These were developed as part of the BMBF-sponsored project BioKompass, on which young people worked alongside businesspeople, scientists and public figures.
 Those participating also included students from Frankfurt’s Helmholtzschule, who defined the issues they consider to be most urgent, subsequently elaborating their ideas in a multi-day workshop to develop solutions and approaches that found their way into the overall concept.

-The exhibition is in Room 206 on the second floor, between the insects and dioramas.
-It can be visited in connection with a ticket to the permanent exhibition only.
+You find the exhibition on the second floor of the museum in room 206 between insects and dioramas.
+It can only be viewed in conjunction with the permanent exhibition.